 The indicative high level phasing strategy identified for Rathmichael is illustrated in Figure 3-11.
 The dlr owned lands at Mullinastill Road and Rathmichael Bridge are both located within the area identified as development Phase A. Phase A lands at Rathmichael benefit from proximity to existing public transport, facilities and services.
 The progression of these lands as a first phase of residential development delivers consolidation with the existing built-up area and maximises the efficient use of existing infrastructure and services.
-The approach to infrastructure, therefore, is based on existing infrastructure capacity, interim measures, and additional enabling infrastructure proportionate to the scale of development

-The dlr owned lands at Rathmichael Road are located within the area identified as development Phase B, which comprises the second phase of residential development at Rathmichael.
-The lands are identified as sequentially preferrable for development as an initial sub-phase as part of Phase B. Table 3-9 details the infrastructure required, at a strategic level, to enable the sustainable development of housing at dlr owned lands at Rathmichael.
+The approach to infrastructure, therefore, is based on existing infrastructure capacity, interim measures, and additional enabling infrastructure proportionate to the scale of development sequentially preferrable for development as an initial sub-phase as part of Phase B. Table 3-9 details the infrastructure required, at a strategic level, to enable the sustainable development of housing at dlr owned lands at Rathmichael.